klouddb/klouddb_tools/postgrescfgcompare/README.md

 transaction_read_only : on -> off

 # Need help ?
-NOTE : Contact us if you notice any issues
+NOTE : Contact us if you notice any issues - Visit https://klouddb.io for contact information